 On behalf of the members of Bethel Baptist Church, we want to take this opportunity to welcome you to our church’s website!
 Thanks for taking the time to stop by.
 As you explore our website, you will find information about what to expect at Bethel and the various ministries that we offer for you and your family.
 Whether you are new to the area, a long-time resident, or just visiting, we want to make sure that you feel right at home here at Bethel.
 We would love for you to be our guest in worship this Sunday.
-Make sure to drop by the Welcome Center, located in the Foyer of the Worship Center, to pick up a Welcome Packet and Gift Bag.
 We look forward to seeing you soon!

 What to expect?

 Bethel is a warm, friendly church with people from all backgrounds and walks of life.
 We are a multi-generational church that offers something for everyone in your family – from babies to children, from youth to young singles, from families with children to senior adults in their retirement years.
 Bethel is a conservative, Christ-centered, Bible teaching and preaching fellowship affiliated with the Southern Baptist Convention (click here for Our Beliefs).
 We are a place for family and friends, a place to belong.
 Come join us at Bethel Alamogordo!

 What does a typical worship service look like?

 On Sunday mornings, we offer two dynamic worship services at 8:15 & 11:00 a.m.
 Both services are identical in format, with a blended music style led by our Music Pastor, Stephen Martone, Praise Choir and Churchestra (Piano, Keyboards, Guitar, Drums, Flutes, Violins, etc.).
 Congregational songs are a mix of contemporary praise & worship, modern hymn-hybrids, and classic hymns.
 The Praise Choir sings a choir anthem most Sunday mornings in both worship services.